 69. Maintenance of good order on school premises: s.
 119(2)(f) and (g)

-(1) The principal of a government school may give a direction (a “direction”), either generally or in a specific case concerning the procedures to be observed by persons on the school’s premises.
+(1) The principal of a government school may give a direction (a direction), either generally or in a specific case concerning the procedures to be observed by persons on the school’s premises.

 (2) A direction may be given for one or more of the following purposes —